kartik-neal/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/dev-tools-installer.md

             1. Type the following in the Terminal to make the AppImage executable

-                1. chmod +x  Dev-Tools-Pack-Installer-0.3.1.AppImage
+                1. chmod +x  Dev-Tools-Pack-Installer.AppImage

             1. Type the following in the Terminal to run the installer

-                1. ./Dev-Tools-Pack-Installer-0.3.1.AppImage
+                1. ./Dev-Tools-Pack-Installer.AppImage

         1. Add execution permissions to the .appimage file method 2 (UI):